meilisearch/specifications/text/0119-instance-options.md

 ⚠️ WARNINGS
 - We do not recommend setting the full RAM size of your machine.
 For example, when running Meilisearch on a machine with 4GB of RAM, do not set this options to `4Gb`
 - This command-line option will not perfectly ensure the RAM usage, but will help you manage multiple Meilisearch engines on the same machine (for example, using Kubernetes).
-The core team cannot guarantee the exact usage of the RAM.
+The search engine cannot guarantee the exact usage of the RAM.
 - If the number set is higher than the real available RAM in the machine, we cannot prevent Meilisearch from crashing.

 #### 3.3.21.
 Indexing jobs